 I’m from Turin.
 It’s the first capital of Italy, the city where the monarchy was based.
 They call it the little Paris, but I call Paris the big Turin.

-I cannot sleep at night if the product is not perfect.
-It’s stressful in a way.
 I’ve read a lot about optimising your week, your day and your hours.
 I do work a lot, but not always in the times slot you’d think.
 I like working on Sundays, when you can focus because people aren’t sending emails.
 I like working at night, too.
 If I’m behind, I just work until five or six am and then it’s done.

 Important trends?
 ‘Nesting’ is one.
 With companies like Netflix, Urban Massage and Deliveroo people are spending more money at home.
 It might be sad from one point of view, but it’s also efficient.